“`html

 Our curriculum is built around demonstration and hands-on practice.
 Instructors show techniques step by step.
 Students practice on real clients and mannequins from the very beginning.
 You learn by watching, doing, and repeating — not by sitting through long lectures in academic English.

-How AVI Supports ESL Students Through Training
+How AVI Supports ESL Students (NO FINANCIAL AID FOR THIS PROGRAM) Through Training

 AVI’s training model was designed for the real world, and the real world of beauty in Northern Virginia is multilingual.